hemnsoftare/blog/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## Security

-- All passwords are hashed using bcrypt
-- JWT tokens for secure authentication
-- Input validation and sanitization
-- CSRF protection
-- XSS prevention
-- SQL injection prevention
-- Rate limiting on API endpoints

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.